josephbarrera/my_data_science_notes/TIL.md

 10/3 Sun -
 10/4 Mon - Functions we see called on objects with the dot syntax are a special function called a “method”.
 Methods are functions defined on objects (like lists or strings, for example)
-- Worked on control_structures: Conditionals (if, else) Loops (for, while, break, continue)
+- Worked on control_structures: Conditionals (if, else) Loops (for, while, break, continue) 10/5 Tues - Nature is much simpler than all our thoughts about it - Richard Feynman -started Python functions (arguments, parameters, default values, keyword arguments, calling functions, function scope, lambda)
+10/6 Wed -